Questions we get asked regularly. We will add to this list as time goes on.

 sv_downloadservervariable in order to download content from the web server over HTTP (you also need an internet connection).
 Without this, your client will use UDP, which is incredibly slow.

 How do I play Deathmatch bots in Quake 2?

 Bots for Quake 2 are only available in the most recent images and are running on port 27920 by default.
 Instructions on how to connect and play can be found at

 /quake2/bots.
 If this is not working for you, download the latest image file and flash your card again, as per the instructions.

 I want to play Rocket Arena in Quake 2…

-Rocket Arena mode, based on OpenRA2, is the newest addition to our image, so make sure you have the latest version.
+Rocket Arena mode, based on OpenRA2, is a fairly new addition to our image, so make sure you have the latest version.
 To play, you will need to have all the files from the original “Rocket Arena” mod (found on the “Extremities” Windows-only CD and archived here for Linux/Mac users – in either case, read the README file carefully) plus use a modern client that supports the

 sv_downloadservervariable – Q2PRO for example.
 However, note that this once popular mod is not for n00bs – before you begin to play you should also check out some of the original client instructions here and here, then adapt what you read for the current scenario.
 Advanced information about configuring the server can be found here.
 You may need to SSH to your Raspberry Pi to change the default server settings.
 Files are found in the